husnain-ce/husnain-ce/README.md

 <br>

+### 💼 Professional Experience

+- 🏢 **Former CTO** at **Attack Insights** - Led technical strategy and development for ASM (Attack Surface Management) product
+- 🚀 **Product Lead** at **Surfaceer** - Directed product development and strategy for ASM (Attack Surface Management) solutions
+- 🎯 **Founder** of **AQSEC** - Established and built a cybersecurity-focused organization from the ground up

+### 👨‍💻 Expertise & Skills

-- 🔐 **Passionate Security Researcher** and **Self-Driven Leader** with expertise in cybersecurity
+- 🔐 **Passionate Security Researcher** and **Self-Driven Leader** with extensive expertise in cybersecurity, penetration testing, and vulnerability assessment
-- 👥 **Team Lead** managing cross-functional teams for Cyber Security and Software Development projects
+- 👥 **Team Lead** managing cross-functional teams for Cyber Security and Software Development projects, fostering collaboration and driving innovation
-- 🐍 **Python Lead Developer** specializing in security-focused applications
+- 🐍 **Python Lead Developer** specializing in security-focused applications, automation tools, and secure coding practices
-- 🔍 **IAM Analyst** with deep understanding of identity and access management
+- 🔍 **IAM Analyst** with deep understanding of identity and access management, authentication protocols, and security policies
+- 🛡️ **Security Enthusiast** with hands-on experience in threat analysis, incident response, and security architecture design
+- 🚀 **Agile Practitioner** experienced in Scrum methodologies, sprint planning, and delivering high-quality software solutions
+- 📚 **Continuous Learner** always exploring new technologies, security frameworks, and best practices in the cybersecurity domain
+- 🎯 **Problem Solver** with a strategic mindset, adept at identifying security vulnerabilities and implementing robust solutions
+- 💡 **Innovation Driver** passionate about developing cutting-edge security tools and contributing to open-source security projects
+- 🌐 **Collaborative Professional** experienced in working with global teams and managing distributed development workflows
+- 📊 **Analytical Thinker** skilled in risk assessment, security auditing, and compliance management
-- 💼 Currently open for **Cyber Security Job Roles, Services & Projects**
+- 💼 Currently open for **Cyber Security Job Roles, Services & Projects** - Let's connect and discuss how I can contribute to your security initiatives!

 ---